-These can cause lots of confusion, but are essential to clarify meaning.
+These can be pesky little blighters that can cause all manner of confusion, but they’re essential to clarify meaning.
 Hopefully the examples below will help you get to grips with them.

 The chair’s leg is broken.

 Chair’s – this is a possessive: it is the leg of the chair.

 Chairs’ – again a possessive, but this refers to the legs of multiple chairs; legs does not have an apostrophe as this is simply the plural of leg.